We're only 2 days away from opening night of "The Little Mermaid"!

 Stay safe, Aviators! #RepthatA

-about 21 hours ago, Cheyanne Gonzales
+3 months ago, Cheyanne Gonzales

 Hello again Aviators, With weather and overall conditions continuing to pose safety concerns, Alliance City Schools will be closed again tomorrow, Jan.
 29. The cold temperatures, along with sidewalks and bus stops that remain buried under snow, are the main factors in our decision to close for one more day.
 We are hopeful to return to school on Friday, but forecasts seem to be changing by the minute now, so it’s hard to predict at the moment.
 If we are able to return on Friday, we know that some conditions will still be challenging.
 If you are able, we encourage families to begin planning and preparing by ensuring your child has a safe path to bus stops and is dressed in weather-appropriate clothing to stay warm during their morning commute.
 We will let you know by tomorrow at 3 pm whether or not we will be in school on Friday.
 As always, if you have weather-related concerns about your child attending school, you may call them off by calling the main office of their school.
 Athletic updates Tonight’s (Jan.
 28) middle school boys and girls basketball games have been cancelled Tonight's (Jan.
 28) varsity girls basketball game at Marlington has been cancelled, the game will be made up on Monday, Feb.
 9 Tomorrow's (Jan.
 29) middle school and Varsity girls and boys wrestling dual with Minerva has been cancelled and will be rescheduled for Thursday, Feb.
 12 Tomorrow's (Jan.
 29) swim meet at Massillon is canceled with rescheduled date TBD Practices are only permitted for winter varsity sports and various pre-arranged music/arts/drama programs.
 Coaches/advisors will communicate with students and families.
 Again, thank you for your patience and understanding as we navigate these decisions.
 We have a lot of winter left, so keep your hats and gloves nearby!
 Rob Gress Superintendent of Schools